George Tenet

-George John Tenet (born January 5, 1953) is an American intelligence official and academic who served as the Director of Central Intelligence (DCI) for the United States Central Intelligence Agency, as well as a Distinguished Professor in the Practice of Diplomacy at Georgetown University.
+George John Tenet (born January 5, 1953) is an American intelligence official and academic who served as the director of central intelligence (DCI) for the United States Central Intelligence Agency, as well as a distinguished professor in the practice of diplomacy at Georgetown University.

 Tenet held the position as the DCI from July 1997 to July 2004, making him the second-longest-serving director in the agency's history—behind Allen Dulles—as well as one of the few DCIs to serve under two U.S. presidents of opposing political parties.
 He played a key role in overseeing intelligence regarding weapons of mass destruction in advance of the Iraq War.
 A 2005 Inspector General's report found that Tenet bears "ultimate responsibility" for the United States intelligence community's failure to develop a plan to control al-Qaeda in the lead-up to 9/11.
 Tenet has been criticized for personally authorizing the CIA's use of brutal and ineffective torture techniques during his tenure, in contravention of international law, something which he has repeatedly denied.

 In February 2008, he became a managing director at investment bank Allen & Company.

 Early life and education

 George John Tenet was born on January 5, 1953, in Flushing, New York City, the son of Greek immigrants Evangelia and John Tenet.
-His father was from the ethnic Greek community of Himarë, in Albania, and worked in a coal mine in France before arriving in the United States via Ellis Island, just before the Great Depression.
-His mother was from Epirus, Greece, and had fled from the communists by stowing away on a Royal Navy submarine.
+His father was from the ethnic Greek community of Chimara, in Albania, and worked in a coal mine in France before arriving in the United States via Ellis Island, just before the Great Depression.
+His mother was from Epirus, Greece; she had fled from the communist guerillas by stowing away on a Royal Navy submarine.

-Tenet was raised in Little Neck, Queens, where as a teenager, he and his older brother Bill worked as busboys in their family's diner, the Twentieth Century Diner.
+Tenet was raised in Little Neck, Queens, where, as a teenager, he and his older brother Bill worked as busboys in their family's diner, the Twentieth Century Diner.
 Despite Bill and George being fraternal twins, they had very different personalities; in his book Ghost Wars, Steve Coll described Bill as "reserved, precise, and studious" (he would later become a cardiologist) and George as "loud, sloppy, and boisterous".
 Because of his tendency to talk a lot, he was known as "the mouthpiece".
 He was also interested in the news; the host of a local current affairs host sent him an autograph in response to Tenet's letters, calling him "the future editorial page editor of The New York Times.
 He played basketball and softball for his Greek Orthodox church, where he was also an altar server.

 Tenet attended Public School 94, where he was president of his sixth grade class; Junior High School 67; and Benjamin N. Cardozo High School.
 In high school he played soccer and edited the school newspaper, graduating in 1971.
 After studying at the State University of New York at Cortland, Tenet graduated from the Georgetown University School of Foreign Service in 1976 with a Bachelor of Science in Foreign Service (B.S.F.S.) and received a Master of International Affairs degree from Columbia University in 1978.